seyed-hassani/Artist-Predictor/README.md

 !gdown 1-0d315aj7Ai8NNqat65XDvaOcHDcHiUD
 !unzip famous_paintings.zip > /dev/null 2>&1

-🛠️ Key Features
-Data preprocessing using image_dataset_from_directory and label encoding

-Transfer learning with ResNet50

-Data augmentation (rotation, brightness, contrast, etc.)

-Fine-tuning last layers of the pre-trained model

-Metrics: Accuracy, F1-score, Precision, Recall

-Prediction output converted to artist names with proper label mapping

-🧠 Model Architecture
-Base model: ResNet50 (include_top=False)

-Custom classification head: Dense layers + BatchNorm + Dropout

-Optimization: Adam optimizer with learning rate decay and early stopping

-📈 Visualization
-Training history is visualized using interactive Plotly charts for:

-Loss vs Epochs

-Accuracy vs Epochs

-python
-Copy
-Edit
-display_curves(history, 'loss')
-display_curves(history, 'accuracy')
-🧪 Evaluation & Submission
-Validation accuracy: ~60%

-Test predictions converted to readable artist names using class_names

-Generates a submission.csv in the following format:

-file	artist
-test_001	Vincent_van_Gogh
-test_002	Claude_Monet
-...	...

-Final outputs are zipped into result.zip for submission.

-📦 Contents
-artist.ipynb: Full Jupyter notebook

-submission.csv: Output predictions for test images

-result.zip: Compressed file for evaluation or upload

-🧑‍🎨 Artists Included
-Some of the painters in this dataset:

-Pablo Picasso

-Vincent van Gogh

-Rembrandt

-Leonardo da Vinci

-Frida Kahlo

-Salvador Dali

-Andy Warhol

-and many more...

-🚀 Usage
-Run artist.ipynb in Google Colab

-Download and unzip the dataset

-Train the model and evaluate performance

-Generate predictions and save the submission

-📄 License
-MIT License.
-See LICENSE file for details.

-🙌 Acknowledgments
-Special thanks to open-source painting archives and Kaggle datasets that inspired this project.
+## 🛠️ Key Features

+- **📦 Dataset Organization**: Images are automatically organized into class-based folders to streamline training.
+- **🧹 Preprocessing**: Utilizes `image_dataset_from_directory` and `LabelEncoder` for efficient data loading and label encoding.
+- **🧠 Transfer Learning**: Built upon the pre-trained `ResNet50` model for effective feature extraction.
+- **🔄 Data Augmentation**: Enhances model robustness through random flipping, rotation, brightness, zoom, and contrast transformations.
+- **🔧 Fine-Tuning**: Supports partial or full fine-tuning of the top `ResNet` layers to improve performance.
+- **📊 Evaluation Metrics**: Measures performance using Accuracy, F1-score, Precision, and Recall.
+- **🔁 Class Mapping**: Ensures correct label-to-artist name mapping using `class_names` for accurate prediction outputs.

+---

+## 🧠 Model Architecture

+- **Base Model**: `ResNet50` with `include_top=False` and `imagenet` pre-trained weights.
+- **Classification Head**:
+  - `GlobalAveragePooling2D`
+  - Dense layers with `ReLU` activation
+  - `BatchNormalization` and `Dropout` for regularization
+  - Final output layer with `softmax` activation for multi-class classification
+- **Optimizer**: Adam with:
+  - Learning rate scheduling (`ReduceLROnPlateau`)
+  - Early stopping (`EarlyStopping`) for optimal training convergence

+---

+## 📈 Training Visualization

+Training progress is visualized using Plotly for both loss and accuracy metrics:

+## 🧪 Evaluation & Submission

+- ✅ Achieved validation accuracy: **~60%**
+- 🔍 Predictions on the test set are mapped to artist names using `class_names`.
+- 📄 Output saved to `submission.csv` in the following format:

+- 🗜️ All results are compressed into `result.zip` for submission or sharing.

+---

+## 📦 Project Files

+- `artist.ipynb` – Full Jupyter Notebook containing code for training, evaluation, and prediction
+- `submission.csv` – Output predictions for the test dataset
+- `result.zip` – Compressed archive for final submission

+---

+## 🧑‍🎨 Artists Covered

+The model is trained to recognize works from 25 celebrated artists, including:

+- Pablo Picasso
+- Vincent van Gogh
+- Rembrandt
+- Leonardo da Vinci
+- Frida Kahlo
+- Salvador Dali
+- Andy Warhol
+- Edgar Degas
+- Henri Matisse
+- Paul Klee
+- *...and more*

+---

+## 🚀 How to Run

+1. Open `artist.ipynb` in Google Colab
+2. Download and unzip the dataset
+3. Execute training and validation cells
+4. Generate predictions and export the submission

+---

+## 📄 License

+This project is licensed under the **MIT License**.
+See the `LICENSE` file for details.

+---

+## 🙌 Acknowledgments

+Gratitude to open-source painting archives, Kaggle, and the deep learning community for the inspiration and datasets that made this project possible.